 Archive - 2014 - News Article

-Please see the Newport Daily Express Friday for the complete story.
+Please see The Newport Daily Express Friday for the full report.

 Please see The Newport Daily Express Friday for the complete story.

-Please see Friday's Newport Daily Express for the full story.
+Please see Friday's Express for the full story.

 Please see The Newport Daily Express Thursday for the complete story.

-Please see Wednesday's Newport Daily Express for the full story.
+Please see Thursday's Newport Daily Express for the complete story.

-Please see Tuesday's Newport Daily Express for the complete story.
+Please see The Newport Daily Express Monday for the rest of the story.

-Please see The Newport Daily Express Wednesday for the complete story.
+Please see The Newport Daily Express Wednesday for the full story.

-Please see The Newport Daily Express Tuesday for the complete story.
+Please see Wednesday's Newport Daily Express for the complete story.